-The town lies on remains of 8000-year-old Mesolithic settlement of Lepenski Vir, and of the Roman Taliata town.
-Donji Milanovac was relocated twice from its founding in the 19th century when it was settled on its original site on an isle on Danube river.
+The town lies on remains of 8000-year-old Mesolithic settlement of Lepenski Vir (archeological site) and of the Roman Taliata town.
+Donji Milanovac was relocated twice from its founding in the 19th century when it was settled on its original site on an isle on Danube.

 In 1830, because of the frequent flooding, Prince Milos ordered Donji Milanovac to be moved to the nearest, right river bank.
 It became the first Serbian town built by architectural planning.
 Following the construction of the hydroelectric power station "Derdap I" in 1970, the town was moved back to its present location.